 This also makes the North Sea a young body of water, just twenty thousand years old.

 The North Sea is six hundred miles long, by three hundred and sixty miles wide and covers a surface area of some two hundred and ninety thousand square miles.

-It has an average, overall depth of around three hundred feet, with it's shallowest point, where it merges with the neighbouring English Channel at an area called Dogger Bank, which has a depth of under one hundred feet.
+It has an average, overall depth of around three hundred feet, with its shallowest point, where it merges with the neighbouring English Channel at an area called Dogger Bank, which has a depth of less than one hundred feet.